mfem/web/src/building.md

 # Building MFEM

-A simple tutorial how to build and run the serial and parallel version of MFEM together with GLVis.
+A simple tutorial on how to build and run the serial and parallel versions of MFEM together with GLVis.
 For more details, see the [INSTALL](https://raw.githubusercontent.com/mfem/mfem/master/INSTALL) file and `make help`.